Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 Home Size and Square Footage

 Larger homes typically cost more to cover because they contain more systems and appliances requiring protection.
-Homes over 5,000 square feet may pay an additional $100-$200 per year compared to homes under 2,000 square feet.
+Homes over 5,000 square feet may pay an additional $100 to $250 per year compared to homes under 2,000 square feet.
 Some providers calculate premiums based on square footage tiers, while others charge flat rates with adjustments for exceptionally large properties.

 Geographic Location Impact

 Location significantly impacts pricing due to regional labor costs, climate factors, and local demand.
 Urban areas often have higher premiums than rural locations because of increased service provider costs.
-Climate also matters—homes in regions with extreme temperatures may pay more for HVAC coverage, while coastal areas might see higher rates for water-related systems.
+Climate also matters, since homes in regions with extreme temperatures may pay more for HVAC coverage, while coastal areas might see higher rates for water-related systems.

 Regional pricing variations can be substantial.
-For example, homeowners in major metropolitan areas might pay $700-$900 annually for the same coverage that costs $500-$650 in smaller cities.
+In California, ConsumerAffairs reports typical monthly premiums ranging from $30 to $92, with an average of about $64 per month.
+Homeowners in major metropolitan areas might pay $800 to $1,100 annually for the same coverage that costs $500 to $700 in smaller cities.

 Coverage Level and Service Fees